18 Must-Have Negotiation Skills For Procurement Professionals

 1. Be confident

 This may seem obvious.
 However, many still lack confidence when they are about to present their offers.
 You may ask, how can you gain confidence from negotiation?
-Our answer is that by being prepared.
+Our answer is to be prepared.

 If you are prepared, then you can be confident enough that the other party will like your presentation as both of you will mutually benefit.